HOW IT WORKS?

 What Stamp Paper should we use Stamp paper OR e-Stamp Paper?

-Now, there is no Stamp Paper system left in Delhi.
-The Prevailing system of Stamp paper has been replaced by the Government in a year 2011.
-Government has appointed Stock Holding Corporation India Limited (www.shcilestamp.com) as their Central Record Keeping Agency and they are the Only CRA with Government for e-stamping.
-So, Partnership Deed should be made only on e-stamp paper, it is far safe as compare to prevailing system.
+Now, there is no Stamp Paper system left in Delhi/Karnataka.
+The Prevailing system of Stamp paper has been replaced by the Government in a year 2011 (in Delhi) and in a year 2007 (in Karnataka).
+So, Deed for Delhi and Karnataka should be made only on e-stamp paper.

 What is the prescribed Stamp Duty for Partnership Deed?

 The prescribed Stamp Duty for Partnership Deed in Delhi is Rs.
 200/-, though after introducing e-stamp paper no fixed denomination is left.
 You can make Partnership Deed on e-Stamp Paper of any amount, still it is always recommended to make it on a e-Stamp paper of Rs.
 200/- or higher value to avoid any misshapen in terms of Legal Crises Later.